robb-romans/docs-repo-template/api-guide-template/getting-started/index.rst

 and complete basic operations by using the |apiservice|.

 ..
 COMMENT - replace the using-cloud-load-balancers topic with relevant content
 ..
-To include CLI instructions, add topics or content for auth, requests, \
+To include CLI instructions, add topics or content for CLI auth, requests, \
    and user

 .. toctree::